The fascinating history of long haul travel from Britain & Ireland

-Passenger Lists Leaving UK 1890-1960 consists of more than 24 million transcripts and images of original documents held at the National Archives covering long-haul voyages to destinations outside Britain and Europe.
-While countries such as Australia, Canada, India, New Zealand, South Africa and USA feature strongly, all continents are covered including passengers on ships sailing to all parts of Asia, the Caribbean, South America, West Africa, and even to remote oceanic destinations such as South Georgia Island.
+Passenger Lists Leaving UK 1890-1960 consists of more than 24 million transcripts and images of original documents held at The National Archives.
+The records cover long haul voyages to destinations outside Britain and Europe.
+Countries such as Australia, Canada, India, New Zealand, South Africa and USA all feature strongly.
+But all continents are covered including ships sailing to Asia, the Caribbean, South America, West Africa, and even to remote oceanic destinations such as South Georgia Island.

 Global events and their impact